efogtech/endgame-trackball/ASSEMBLY.md

 ![loose1](./images/assembly/loose1.png)
 ![loose2](./images/assembly/loose2.png)

-Now that you've done that, place both daughter boards in their place (they just slide in), line up the holes, and screw them down, but not fully.
+Now that you've done that, place one of the daughter boards under the bearing hole you just cleared (they just slide in), line up the screw holes, and screw them down, but not fully.
 Just a few rotations will be enough for now.

 Proceed with the second one.
 Next, take the "guide" part.
 You should put it into the encoder, and then tighten the board.
 Be careful — when pulling it out, do not apply any force sideways!
 Pull straight upward.